Penalty and Exemptions

-- pay a penalty when they file their state tax return, or
+- Pay a penalty when filing a state tax return, or

-- obtain an exemption from the requirement to have coverage.
+- Get an exemption from the requirement to have coverage.

-- A short coverage gap of three consecutive months or fewer.
+- A short coverage gap of 3 consecutive months or less.

-- Health coverage is unaffordable, based on actual income reported on your state income tax return while filing taxes.
+- Health coverage is unaffordable, based on actual income reported on your state income tax return when filing taxes.